CorentinKervadec/corentinkervadec.github.io/index.md

 layout: default
 ---

+# Corentin Kervadec's Homepage

-👋 Welcome to my webpage
+👋 Welcome to my homepage

 I am a postdoc researcher in the Department of Linguistics at Pompeu Fabra University, within the [COLT](https://www.upf.edu/web/colt) lab.